-To configure the database for your application, it is recommended to use the CLI command to set the desired database type.
+To configure the database for your application, it is recommended to use the command to set the desired database type.
 You can do cela by executing the following command:

 CLI pattern